haxpor/blog/_posts/2017-06-19-postmortem-raceplant-ciga-game-jam-2017.md

 _Player sheet_
 </center>

+I counted my hours spent and below is what I found

+* 38 hours of development
+* 6 hours of sleep
+* 2 hours of relaxing i.e. watching random Youtube videos, chill, etc

+The first ~24 hours is non-stop working.
+I've stayed overnight at the cafe then get back home in the evening of next day to sleep and relax before continue the work at home overnight until coming back at the venue for presentation.

+There's no strict rule that you need to be at the venue all the time.

-# What Went Right or Wrong
+# What Went Right & Wrong
+___

 ## Things Went Right

-1. __Cut out time-consuming features during iteration__
+1. __Cut out Time-consuming Features During Iteration__

 	See [ideas that were removed during iteration](#removed_idea).

-2. __Focus on pixel art style__
+2. __Focus on Pixel Art Style__

-	Yes, I'm not an arist by nature thus focus on pixel art style which is the art I'm possible to achieve is much better.
+	Yes, I'm not an arist by nature thus by focusing on pixel art style which is the possible way that I can achieve with my ability.

-3. __Start actual coding as early as possible (according to scheduled time)__
+3. __Start Actual Coding as Early as Possible (according to scheduled time)__

 	So with this I have more time to breathe and fix important bugs especially z-order sorting, tile's line bleeding, and camera bounding.

 ## Things Went Wrong

-1. __Not immediately start with actual game session in 5 minutes presentation__
+1. __Not Immediately Start with Actual Game Session in 5 Minutes Presentation__

 	That said, 5 minutes is too short.
 I instead started with introduction talking in which that time should be well spent else where.
-The game is more suitable to be presented right away with game play.
+The game is more suitable to be presented right away with live demo.
 Also for solo developer that has worked long hour, speak less to minize risk of doing something wrong and just show the end product is better.
-This is a lesson learned for me this time.
+So my presentation is not good.
+This is an important lesson learned.

 # Gifs in Action
+___

-* __Give Thing to Opponent__
+* __Giving Thing to Opponent__

 	Player can give a stuff which can be bucket, seed, or fruit to other player.